Healthcare in Iceland

 Iceland has a state-centred, publicly funded universal healthcare system and health insurance that covers the whole population.
 The number of private providers in Iceland has increased.
-The healthcare system is largely paid for by taxes (84%) and to some extent by service fees (16%) and is administrated by the Ministry of Health.
+The healthcare system is largely paid for by taxes (84%) and to some extent by service fees (16%) and is administered by the Ministry of Health.
 A considerable portion of government spending is assigned to healthcare.
 There is almost no private health insurance in Iceland and no private hospitals.
 In very limited cases (e.g. skin diseases), access to a private provider can be reimbursement for services provided that the conditions are met.